 Whole grains are demonized by some popular diets, but they can offer many health benefits and contain fiber, B vitamins, and several important minerals.
 They may also aid sleep.
-Whole oats are rich in melatonin; plus, each cup of oatmeal contains an impressive 94 mg of tryptophan, which is equal to 33% of the RDI for a 70-kg person, making for a potent one-two punch for optimal sleep.
+Whole oats are rich in melatonin; plus, each cup of oatmeal contains an impressive 94 mg of tryptophan, which is equal to 33% of the RDI for a 154-pound person, making for a potent one-two punch for optimal sleep.
 Try oatmeal, granola, oat porridge, or homemade protein bars with rolled oats.

 Eggs are sometimes called nature’s perfect food.
 They are a complete source of protein, which means they contain all the essential amino acids, as well as plenty of other vital nutrients such as vitamin D, folate, selenium, and riboflavin.
 Eggs may also support sleep, as they are rich in melatonin and tryptophan.